G-9k/G-9k/README.md

 ## Hi there 👋

-I am a Computer Science student at University of Buenos Aires with a growing interest in AI safety and alignment challenges.
-Recently completed foundational courses in large language models and AI safety fundamentals, while beginning to explore reinforcement learning concepts.
-Concerned about balancing technological advancement with ethical considerations and human values, particularly regarding AI's impact on creative industries.
-Seeking to deepen knowledge and contribute to responsible AI development.
+I am a Computer Science student at the University of Buenos Aires with interests in AI Safety, physics, and science communication.
+I have completed foundational courses in LLMs and AI Safety, exploring reinforcement learning concepts applied to safety challenges.
+Beyond technical studies, I am passionate about writing and aim to bridge technical expertise with effective communication, contributing to projects that advance technological progress and public understanding.
+I am actively seeking opportunities that combine my technical background with my communication skills and creative interests.
-Currently working on a Reinforcement Learning project as part of AISF coursework.

 <!--
 **G-9k/G-9k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.